aggarwal-muskaan/color-palette-app/README.md

 - Material-UI
    And most importantly 😁, with the passion to learn and grow.

-## Style Issues 😥

-I tried hard to reslove style bugs from this app.
-Love to listen solution if you have one.
-When the onClick event is fired by clicking 'Create New Palette' link on homepage's navbar, it deforms the styling on homepage.
-(Like, Height of Navbar get decrease & delete icon on Minipalettes get disappear)

 ### Contact

 Connect with me on [LinkedIn](https://www.linkedin.com/in/muskaan-aggarwal-86236616b) for collaboration.